From the President

 Promoting Architectural Technology and protecting its standards

-Public and Policy Affairs
+Public Affairs and Policy

 In the run up to the general election, CIAT responded and contributed to the Construction Industry Council (CIC) requests of the new Government (which focused on low carbon and retrofit, building safety, and skills shortages and recognition) and reviewed party manifestos against CIAT priorities.

 CIAT set up two new roles this year to form the Policy and External Affairs Team.
-The Business Development & External Affairs Executive works to establish and strengthen an external affairs presence for the Institute, while the Public & Policy Affairs Executive is focused on benchmarking CIAT's profile in parliament, strategy development, and proactive engagement with key stakeholders.
+The Business Development & External Affairs Executive works to establish and strengthen an external affairs presence for the Institute, while the Policy & Public Affairs Executive is focused on benchmarking CIAT's profile in parliament, strategy development, and proactive engagement with key stakeholders.
 I'm truly delighted to have this new team; our membership will start to notice the real benefit of their work in no time at all.

 AT Awards